micksatana/pz-mod-protein-shake/README.md

 New Consumable: Protein Shakes

-- Adds different flavors of protein shakes, each with unique nutritional benefits.
+- Several types of protein shakes, each with unique nutritional benefits.

+  - Gold Standard Whey
+  - Isolate Whey [WIP]
+  - Mass Gainer [WIP]

 - Helps maintain strength and endurance, reducing the risk of losing muscle mass.

 ## Crafting System

 Players can craft protein shakes using ingredients like:

-- Protein Powder (new item)
+- Protein Powder (1 scoop).
+There are total of 31 scoops.
-- Milk
-- Fruits
+- Protein Shaker
-- Water
+- Water >= 300ml

 ## Nutrition & Survival Benefits

+- Protein boost helps improving XP gained from excercises.
+- Improve endurance and reduce pain (drink it when got pain after excercise).
-- High in calories and protein, preventing fatigue and weight loss.
+- Medium in calories and high protein, maintain current weight, preventing fatigue.
 - Provides hydration, making it a great alternative to water.
-- Balanced macros to support physical activity like sprinting and combat.

 ## Integration with Existing Mechanics